alexalisauskas/PLAN506_Storymaps/content/introduction.md

 ---

 ### [Story Map](https://storymaps.arcgis.com/)
-[ArcGIS StoryMaps (https://doc.arcgis.com/en/arcgis-storymaps/get-started/what-is-arcgis-storymaps.htm)] is a story authoring web-based application that allows you to share your maps in the context of narrative text and other multimedia content.
+[ArcGIS StoryMap] (https://doc.arcgis.com/en/arcgis-storymaps/get-started/what-is-arcgis-storymaps.htm) is a story authoring web-based application that allows you to share your maps in the context of narrative text and other multimedia content.
 Story Map enables multimedia cartography and allows users to tell a story with interactive map, pictures, videos and texts.
 It is easy to use and can be used a presentation tool.

 Check out this example Storymap, [White Rock Lake Fire 9https://storymaps.arcgis.com/stories/ea8c2979aeb84539a9fc7dda1f6ad6cf0].